 We report annually to the President and Congress on the status of the SSI program and provide 25-year projections of program participation and costs.
 In January 2023, 7.4 million individuals received monthly Federal SSI payments averaging \$654, a decrease of about 136,000 recipients from the 7.6 million recipients with an average payment of \$603 in January 2022.
 By 2047, the end of the 25-year projection period, we estimate that the SSI recipient population will reach 8.3 million.
-The projected growth in the SSI program over the 25-year period is largely due to the overall growth in the U.S. population, though we project the growth in the SSI recipient population to be somewhat slower than the growth in the U.S. population.
+The projected growth in the SSI program over the 25-year period is largely due to the overall growth in the U.S. population, though we project the growth in the SSI recipient population.